 - 1. Undertake review of environmental and social risks and potential impacts (positive and negative) of proposed REDD+ strategies so as to refine the strategies and eventual formulation of final REDD+ strategies. - 2.
 Identify legal, policy and institutional measures necessary for the management of environmental and social risks and potential impacts including measures to strengthen gender considerations. - 3.
 Determine which of the World Bank's Operational Policies are triggered given the strategies and options identified for REDD+.
 This will be led by the R+CU in consultation with the TEG. - 4.
-Develop TOR for the development of the ESMF and shared with the Project Steering Committee and the TEG. - 5.
-Undertake studies by consultants to develop ESMF.
+Develop TOR for the development of the ESMF and shared with the Project Steering Committee and the TEG. - Undertake studies by consultants to develop ESMF.
 Consultants will be retained to undertake the development of the safeguard mechanisms with oversight by the R+CU.
 The TEG will provide technical guidance for the SESA and ESMR and the final documents will be approved by the Project Steering Committee. - 6.
 Coordinate consultation on social safeguards based on principles of free, prior and informed consultation.
 This will be done by consultants with the support and participation of the R+CU. - 7.
 Review of Draft SESA Summary and ESMF Reports.
 Once the summary and reports are complete they will be reviewed internally. - 8.
 Disclose the SESA Summary and ESMF Reports to key stakeholders for feedback and input.
 This will be done through stakeholder meetings and workshops. - 9.
 Incorporate feedback from key stakeholders into relevant documents.
 The consultants will be required to complete this process in order to have the final documents prepared. - 10.
 Publish final SESA Summary and ESMF Reports and disclose to the general public.
 The documents will be made available both locally by the R+CU and the generally by the World Bank through its own disclosure mechanisms. - 11.
 Incorporate SESA Summary and ESMF into Readiness Package.
 The final summary and reports will all form part of the Belize's REDD+ Readiness Package.

-Budget 2d: Summary of Social and Environmental Impacts during Readiness Preparation and REDD+ Implementation Activities and Budget Main Activity Sub-Activity Estima 2014 ted Cos t (in the 2016 ousands 2017 s US\$) Total Review of environmental and social risks and potential impacts 10 10 SESA Summary Report Identify legal, policy and institutional necessary measures 10 10 Prepare ESMF to examine the Preparation of Environmental Management Framework 30 30 issues and impacts associated with projects, activities, or policies/regulations change Preparation of Social Safeguard Mechanisms 40 40 Ctalcabalday Farmayanant Meetings and Workshops 20 10 30 Stakeholder Engagement Logistical Support 10 10 20 Capacity Building Workshops targeted at Indigenous people and local communities 10 10 Total 130 20 0 0 150 Government FCPF 130 20 0 0 150 UN-REDD Programme (if applicable) Other Development Partner 1 (REDD-CCAD-GIZ) Other Development Partner 2 (na ime) Other Development Partner 3 (na ime)
+Budget 2d: Summary of Social at REDD+ Implementation Activities uring Rea adiness Prepar ation ar nd Estimated Cost (in thousands 2015 2016 2017 2018 Main Activity Sub-Activity SESA Summary Report Review of environmental and social risks and potential impacts 10 10 SESA Summary Report Identify legal, policy and institutional necessary measures 10 10 Prepare ESMF to examine the issues and impacts associated with projects, activities, or policies/regulations change Preparation of Environmental Management Framework 30 30 Preparation of Social Safeguard Mechanisms 40 40 Otal calada u Financia ant Meetings and Workshops 20 10 30 Stakeholder Engagement Logistical Support 10 10 20 Capacity Building Workshops targeted at Indigenous people and local communities 10 10 Total 130 20 0 0 150 Government FCPF 80 10 0 0 90 Other Development Partner 1 (CC CAD-GIZ-REDD) 50 10 60 Other Development Partner 2 (GI EF-KBA) Other Development Partner 3 (na nme)